shreycodes1/NFT_Marketplace/README.md

 # NFT_Marketplace

+Created Using Foundry, ReactJs, IPFS, wagmi, and smart contract depolyed on Sepolia Test net.

 Access here - [nftmarketdemo.vercel.app/](https://nftmarketdemo.vercel.app/)

 Trying to implement Hosting the frontend on IPFS, will update once errors are resolved.